-Now that we have that established, perhaps we ought to ask ourselves why we would want to put out our digestive fire with such a vengeance?
+Now that we have that established, perhaps we ought to ask ourselves why anyone would want to pour so much water on their precious digestive fire … every day, of every year, of their entire life?
+Why does American society, in particular, aggressively promote this health-destroying daily ritual?
+Why do so many want to put out their digestive fire with such a vengeance?

-The waitress/waiter is universally incredulous that you do not want water with your meal.
-They’re even more incredulous that you refuse ice water — an even greater assault to the proper functioning of your entire digestive system.
+The waitress/waiter is reflexively incredulous that you do not want water — freezing ice water — with your meal.
+They’re even more incredulous when you flatly the refuse ice water* — an even greater assault to the proper functioning of your entire digestive system.
 Can you imagine what freezing, cold ice water* will due to your stomach?!?!
 Before, during and right after mealtime?
-This represents perhaps one of the greatest health misunderstandings in western civilization because so many blindly subscribe to this destructive habitual practice.
+This represents perhaps one of the greatest health misunderstandings throughout Western civilization because so many blindly subscribe to this destructive habitual practice.

 If you would like to see a list of diseases which WILL emerge from a chronically diminished digestive fire just open up the Merck Manual.
 Now, bear in mind that the ongoing practice of drinking copious amounts of water with meals, or frequently throughout the course of the day, is the quickest, most thorough way of dousing this extremely important digestive capacity.

-For the many of you who read this new twist with amazement or doubt, please understand that you were acculturated to drink, drink, drink … all day long, and some even throughout the night???
-You have been habituated by the customs and conventions of others who also learnt that the wrong way was right.
+For the many of you who read this new twist with amazement or doubt, please understand that you were acculturated to drink, drink, drink … all day long, and some even throughout the night?
+You have been habituated by the customs and conventions of others who also learnt that the wrong way was the right way.

 These many cultural causes and implications are way beyond the scope of this health coaching blog, however.
 All we care to do is completely dispel the notion that 8 glasses of water a day is necessary for the normal functioning and optimal health of the human body.
 We have not talked about all the detrimental repercussions to the physical state of wellness which such a practice will cause.
 There are many, they are very severe, and we will take them up in a future coaching session.

 As a steady reminder to yourself, the connection that you continually want to make is between ama* and agni** (aka digestive fire).
-The less vibrant the agni burns (or digestive fire digest food), the more ama will build up – in all the wrong places – over days, months and years.
+The less intensely the agni burns (aka the digestive fire which digests your food), the more ama will build up — in all the wrong places — over days, and months and years.